outreachy/website/docs/intern-agreement.md

 confirmations.
 Payments may be issued earlier than scheduled deadlines below, but interns should not rely on earlier payments.

- * $1,000 will be sent to you by July 3, 2019 if your Volunteer Mentor confirms confirms to Conservancy by June 3, 2019 that you are in good standing.
+ * $1,000 will be sent to you by or around July 8, 2019 if your Volunteer Mentor confirms confirms to Conservancy by June 8, 2019 that you are in good standing.
 If Conservancy receives such confirmation late, your payment will be delayed.
 If such confirmation is not received, you will not receive payment.

- * $2,000 will be sent to you by August 7, 2019 if your Volunteer Mentor confirms to Conservancy by July 8, 2019 that you are in good standing.
+ * $2,000 will be sent to you by or around August 7, 2019 if your Volunteer Mentor confirms to Conservancy by July 8, 2019 that you are in good standing.
    If Conservancy receives such confirmation late, your payment will be delayed.
    If such confirmation is not received, you will not receive payment.

- * $2,500 will be sent to you by September 22, 2019 if your Volunteer Mentor confirms to Conservancy by August 23, 2019 that you successfully completed your internship.
+ * $2,500 will be sent to you by or around September 24, 2019 if your Volunteer Mentor confirms to Conservancy by August 25, 2019 that you successfully completed your internship.
 If Conservancy receives such confirmation late, your payment will be delayed.
 If such confirmation is not received, you will not receive payment.

 Participants will be in good standing if they have used their best efforts to complete their Project Work Product.
 Whether or not you are in good standing